 If you bit the bullet and opened a multiyear CD recently and it wasn’t a rising-rate CD, you’re going to have to grit your teeth and accept a lower rate until it matures, or risk paying a potentially hefty early withdrawal penalty.

-Shopping around for car loans and improving your credit rating can win a great rate no matter what the Fed does.
+Shopping around for car loans and improving your credit rating can win a great rate, no matter what the Fed does.

-“A rate hike has virtually zero impact on auto loan affordability, with a quarter-point hike meaning a difference of $3 in monthly payment.
-Nobody will have to downsize from the SUV to the compact based on rising interest rates.”
+“A rate hike has virtually zero impact on auto loan affordability, with a quarter-point hike meaning a difference of $3 in monthly payment,” McBride says.
+“Nobody will have to downsize from the SUV to the compact based on rising interest rates.”